To help your cat become more comfortable with her carrier, follow these tips:

-- When you leave the carrier out in your home, your cat will see it as a regular part of her space.
+- When you leave it out in your home, your cat sees it as a regular part of her space.

-- The carrier will acquire the smell of your home instead of smelling like the basement or garage.
+- The carrier acquires the smell of your home instead of smelling like the basement or garage.

 Gently place your cat into her carrier.

-- If you need your cat in the carrier and she isn’t entering the carrier by herself, carefully scoop her up with both hands and support her bottom.
+- If you need your cat in her carrier and she isn’t entering it by herself, carefully scoop her up with both hands and support her bottom.
 Then gently place her into the carrier.

-- You want your cat to trust you when you pick her up, so handle her carefully to avoid causing her fear or pain.
+- You want your cat to trust you when you pick her up, so handle her carefully and move slowly to avoid causing her fear or pain.

 - Many cats have arthritis in their neck or back.
 With proper and gentle handling you can avoid causing your cat pain in these areas.

 Treat your cat with respect.